Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    go

-In the next step we would like to flag data on antennas that were not working.
+In the next step, we would like to flag data on antennas that were not working.
-Using ``plotms``, plot the freq vs amp(data) with iteration of antenna with uvrange>1.5 km, and note the behaviour for all the scans.
+Using ``plotms``, plot the freq vs amp(data) with the iteration of antenna with uvrange>1.5 km, and note the behaviour for all the scans.
 The condition of uvrange>1.5 km is given so as to not use the central square baselines for spectral line imaging.
 Find out which antennas were not working.
-Non-working antennas *generally* show up as those having very small amplitude even on bright calibrators, show no relative change of amplitude for calibrators and target sources and the phases towards calibrator sources on any given baseline will be randomly distributed between -180 to 180 degreees.
+Non-working antennas *generally* show up as those having very small amplitude, even on bright calibrators, show no relative change of amplitude for calibrators and target sources and the phases towards calibrator sources on any given baseline will be randomly distributed between -180 to 180 degrees.
 If such antennas are found in the data, those can be flagged using the task ``flagdata``.
 **Only an example is provided here - you need to locate the bad antennas in the tutorial data and flag those.** Remember also that some antennas may not be bad at all times.
-However if an antennas stops working while on the target source, it can be difficult to find out.
-Thus make a decision based on the secondary calibrator scans.
+However, if an antenna stops working while on the target source, it can be difficult to find out.
+Thus, a decision should be made based on the secondary calibrator scans.
 Depending on when such antennas stopped working, you can choose to flag them for that duration.
 Check the two polarizations separately.

 Although ``plotms`` provides options for flagging data interactively, at this stage, we will choose to just locate the bad data and flag it using the task ``flagdata``.

-The following command is an example where the three antennas namely E02, S02 and W06 are non functioning and are flagged. **For the dataset given to you, this may not be the case and hence check for bad antennas.** If all antennas are functioning, skip this step.
+The following command is an example where the three antennas, namely E02, S02 and W06, are non-functioning and are flagged. **For the dataset given to you, this may not be the case and hence check for bad antennas.** If all antennas are functioning, skip this step.

 .. code-block::